kubeflow/community/security/self-assessment.md

 - Envoy Gateway: Support KFP UI -> MLMD reads via HTTP/1.0 using gRPC-web protocol.

+- Launcher Pod: Runs user's code that was written in KFP SDK.
+It uses the images specified by the user and it downloads Python packages from an external pip repository (e.g. PyPI).

 ## Actions

 ### Kubeflow Spark Operator